suborbital/docs/website/docs/how-to/using-api.md

 #### `suborbital.admin.getFunctionErrors`

-**Description:** Returns the most recent errors (up to 5) produced by the execution of the given function.
+**Description:** Returns the most recent errors (up to 5) produced by the execution of the given extension.
 **Args:** An object containing `environment`, `userId`, `namespace`, `fnName`, `version`.
 **Result:**